Didictateur/Mappor/README.md

 # Tutorial

-You can find a tutorial when Mappor is runing in Help -> Tutorial
+You can find a tutorial when Mappor is runing in Help -> Tutorial.
+Unfortunatly, this is not available when using the executable version.
+That is why you can find the tutorial in our Wiki.

 For more specific details as the coming features, you can also check our Wiki